Is Splenda Bad for You? Health Risks of Sucralose Unraveled

 How Is Sucralose Used?

-So, if you're trying to stick to a keto diet or a healthy eating lifestyle by switching to sucralose as a means of reducing your daily intake of sugar, think again.
+So, if you're trying to stick to a healthy diet by switching to sucralose as a means of reducing your daily intake of sugar, think again.
+Although sucralose itself has no calories, some products with it may contain a small amount of calories.
+The original Splenda® product, for example, contains ~2 calories per gram (from sugars), though many consider this amount trivial.

 Is Splenda Bad For You?